 Why Is My Cat Itching and Licking So Much?

-Cats are known for their meticulous grooming habits, often spending a good chunk of their day licking and cleaning themselves.
-However, when this behavior becomes excessive, it’s a cause for concern.
-Intense itching and licking in cats signals an underlying health or behavioral issue, and can lead to skin irritation, hair loss, and even open wounds that can become infected.
+Ever wonder why your cat is itching and licking so much?
+Cats have meticulous grooming habits.
+But when this behavior becomes excessive, it’s a cause for concern.
+Intense itching and licking in cats signals an underlying health or behavioral issue.
+It can lead to skin irritation, hair loss, and even open wounds that can become infected.

-Determining the root cause of your kitty’s excessive itching and licking is crucial to getting them the care they need to feel better.
+Figuring our why your kitty is itching and licking so much is important for getting them the right care.
 Read on to learn what may be behind your cat’s discomfort and how to address it.

 Why Is My Cat Itching and Licking So Much?
 8 Common Causes

-There are several potential causes of excessive licking and itching in cats.
+There are several potential causes of excessive feline licking.
 According to Dr. Colleen Lambo, DVM, a veterinarian with the national mobile pet care service The Vets, the top three reasons are parasites, allergies, and psychological factors.
 Let’s break down these common causes below.

 Flea Allergy Dermatitis

-According to Dr. Carol Osborne, DVM, founder of Chagrin Falls Veterinary Center & Pet Clinic, flea bites are by far the most common allergy affecting cats, especially when the temperature outside is warm.
-These tiny parasites bite and feed on your cat’s blood, during which they inject a small amount of saliva into the cat’s skin.
-The proteins in the saliva can trigger an allergic reaction on the cat’s skin known as flea allergy dermatitis (FAD).
+Flea bites are by far the most common allergy affecting cats, says Dr. Carol Osborne, DVM, founder of Chagrin Falls Veterinary Center & Pet Clinic.
+These tiny parasites bite and feed on your cat’s blood.
+The proteins in the flea’s saliva can trigger an allergic reaction on the cat’s skin known as flea allergy dermatitis (FAD).
+You may know it as hot spots.

-This condition leads to intense scratching, excessive grooming and sometimes hair loss, says Dr. Lambo.
-Flea allergy dermatitis also causes a unique skin condition in cats called military dermatitis that results in small crusty bumps all over the body.
-The constant scratching and licking can further damage the skin, resulting in open sores and secondary yeast and bacterial infections.
+This condition leads to intense scratching, excessive grooming and sometimes hair loss.
+Flea allergy dermatitis also causes a unique skin condition called miliary dermatitis.
+This condition shows up as small crusty bumps all over the body.
+The constant scratching and licking can cause more damage, resulting in open sores and yeast and bacterial infections.

-Cats can get fleas through contact with other flea-infested animals, such as other cats, dogs, or wildlife.
-They can also pick up fleas from contaminated outdoor and indoor environments including grass, carpet, throw rugs, leaf litter, mulch, and bedding where flea eggs, larvae, or adult fleas are present.
-Fleas can and do easily jump onto cats and dogs from these surfaces, leading to an infestation.
+Cats can get fleas through contact with other flea-infested animals, like other cats, dogs, or wildlife.
+They can also pick up fleas from contaminated outdoor and indoor environments.
+These can include grass, carpet, throw rugs, leaf litter, mulch, and bedding where fleas eggs, larvae, or adult fleas are present.
+Fleas can and do jump onto cats and dogs from these surfaces, leading to an infestation.

 Mites

-Mites are microscopic parasites that chew on and burrow into a cat’s skin, causing intense irritation and itching.
-Certain types of mites can cause a skin disease called mange that can lead to significant hair loss, skin redness, and the development of scabs and lesions due to persistent scratching.
-Other types of mites, like ear mites, can cause itching around the ears and head, leading to excessive scratching or head shaking, explains Dr. Lambo.
-Symptoms associated with ear mites also include black debris in ears and secondary ear infections.
+Mites are microscopic parasites that chew on and burrow into a cat’s skin.
+Certain types of mites can cause a skin disease called mange, leading to hair loss, skin redness, and scabs and lesions from scratching.
+Other types of mites, like ear mites, can cause itching around the ears and head, leading to excessive scratching or head shaking.
+Associated symptoms include black debris in ears and secondary ear infections.

-Like fleas, cats can contract mites through direct contact with infected animals or a contaminated environment.
+Cats can get mites through contact with infected animals or a contaminated environment.
 Additionally, kittens can contract mites from their mother during grooming and nursing.

 Ringworm

-Despite its name, ringworm is not caused by a worm but rather a group of fungi called dermatophytes that infect the skin, hair, and nails.
-This fungal infection can cause significant irritation and discomfort, leading cats to persistently scratch and lick the affected areas.
+Despite its name, ringworm is not caused by a worm.
+Instead, a group of fungi called dermatophytes infect a cat’s skin, hair, and nails.
+This fungal infection can cause cause major irritation and discomfort, making cats scratch and lick the affected areas.

-Ringworm typically presents as circular patches of hair loss with red, scaly skin, but it can also show up as irregular red skin lesions, overall hair loss, or no symptoms at all!
-Ringworm fungi thrive in warm, moist environments and are highly contagious to other cats, pets, and people, spreading through direct contact with an infected animal or contaminated objects like bedding, grooming tools, or furniture.
+Ringworm usually looks like circular patches of hair loss with red, scaly skin.
+But it can also show up as irregular red skin lesions, general hair loss, or no symptoms at all!
+Ringworm fungi thrive in warm, moist environments.
+They’re very contagious to other cats, pets, and people.
+Ringworm spreads through direct contact or contaminated objects like bedding, grooming tools, or furniture.

 Environmental Allergies

-If your cat is itching but doesn’t have fleas or other parasites, an environmental allergy could be to blame.
-This occurs when a cat’s immune system has a hypersensitive reaction to substances in their surroundings, such as pollen, dust mites, or mold.
+If your cat is itching a lot but doesn’t have fleas or other parasites, an environmental allergy could be to blame.
+This happens when a has a reaction to things in their surroundings like pollen, dust mites, or mold.
 These allergens can cause skin irritation, leading your cat to excessively lick, chew, or itch themselves.

 Food Allergies

-Certain ingredients in your cat’s diet, such as beef, dairy, or grains, can trigger an allergic reaction.
-Dr. Lambo says this reaction often manifests as intensely itchy skin, typically affecting the ears, face, and paws.
+Certain ingredients in your cat’s diet can trigger an allergic reaction.
+Food allergies in cats are most often caused by the proteins in their food.
+Dr. Lambo says this reaction often manifests as very itchy skin, usually affecting the ears, face, and paws.
 Cats with ingredient sensitivities often have digestive signs as well as skin signs.
-Chronic licking and scratching can lead to hair loss and skin infections if the food allergy is not identified and managed.
+Chronic licking and scratching can lead to hair loss and skin infections if the food allergy isn’t managed well.

 Contact Dermatitis

-Contact dermatitis occurs when a cat’s skin reacts to substances it touches, such as certain chemicals in cleaning products, fabrics, plants, or topical shampoos or medications.
+Contact dermatitis happens when a cat’s skin reacts to substances it touches.
+These include certain cleaning products, fabrics, plants, or topical shampoos or medications.
 This causes localized itching and redness.
-The cat’s attempts to soothe the irritation through licking and scratching can lead to further skin damage and infection.
+The cat’s attempts to soothe the irritation through licking and scratching can cause further skin damage and infection.

 Secondary Skin Infections

 Secondary skin infections can develop as a result of excessive scratching and licking.
-Bacteria and yeast live normally on skin, but when a cat has allergies or external parasites, the microorganisms on the skin can overgrow, causing itching, pimples, pustules, hair loss, skin redness, and odor.
-Skin infections require treatment for the infection and the contributing underlying skin disorder.
+Bacteria and yeast naturally live on skin.
+But when a cat has allergies or external parasites, these microorganisms can overgrow.
+The result is itching, pimples, pustules, hair loss, skin redness, and odor.
+Skin infections need treatment for the infection and the contributing underlying skin disorder.

 Psychological Issues